grnair89/CalvinIoT/README.md

-# An IoT data processing frameWork based on Calvin with a flow update controller
+# An IoT data processing frameWork based on Calvin

 ## What is this?